 You're building a consumer brand.
 Your customers include people who don't work in tech.
 They type .com automatically and might not trust unfamiliar extensions.

 A good name is available.
 If you can get a memorable, short .com that matches your brand, take it.
-This is increasingly rare, but .com remains the gold standard when available.
+Verisign reports over 160 million .com registrations as of Q3 2025, making it the largest TLD by far[1].
+Good names are increasingly rare, but .com remains the gold standard when available.

 Email matters a lot.
 Some corporate spam filters still flag non-.com domains more frequently.
 If you're emailing enterprise clients, .com provides slightly better deliverability.